 Supply and use tables Represents a full framework of resources and uses within the frame work of national accounts system 2008, the supply table presents the sources of production in the national economy (local or imported).
-While the use table presents the way that these resources of products used, also other primary income generated by the production process, where value added can be derived from it.
+While the use table presents the way that these resources of products used, also other primary income generated from the production process, where the value of GDP can be derived from it.